KaranpreetRaja/SyntaxSage/README.md

   - Save Notes: Allow the user to save specified elements of the documentation to look at later.
 Store saved notes in a seperate tab.
 Priority: low.
 Cost: 1 day.
 - **Badges and Awards: insert user story here.
 Priority: low.
 Cost: 2 days.**
   - Badges: Create a reward system to celebrate progress, by awarding the user badges to display on their profile.
 Assign users badges based on their current fluency in a programming languages syntax.
 Priority: low.
 Cost: 1 day.
   - Awards: Give the user a "Hot Streak" award appropriate to how many questions they've solved in a row.
+Priority: low.
+Cost: 1 day.
 - **Progress Bar: insert user story here.
 Priority: low.
 Cost: 1 day.**
   - Progress Bar: Implement a progress bar on the home screen of the application to supplement the progress section, by giving the user a quick way to view their completion in the course at a glance.
+Priority: low.
+Cost: 1 day.

 ## Iteration 2
 - **User Database: insert user story here.
 Priority: medium.
 Cost: 5 days.**